Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Dr. Aneesh B. Singhal is a Board Certified Neurologist, Vascular Neurologist, Neurosonologist, and Chair of Quality and Safety for the Department of Neurology.
+Dr. Aneesh B. Singhal is a Board Certified Neurologist, Vascular Neurologist, Neurosonologist, and Vice-Chair (Quality-Safety) for the Department of Neurology.
 He is Director of the MGH Stroke/Neuro-ICU Observership Program, and Director of the Spaulding Rehabilitation Hospital Neurology Consult Program.

-Dr. Singhal's key research interests are in stroke neuroprotection, stroke neuroimaging, and "uncommon causes of stroke' including reversible cerebral vasoconstriction syndrome (RCVS) and cerebral vasculitis.
+Dr. Singhal's key research interests are in stroke neuroprotection, stroke neuroimaging, and uncommon causes of stroke including reversible cerebral vasoconstriction syndrome (RCVS).

-Dr. Singhal has conducted previous and ongoing studies in both animals and humans to investigate the therapeutic potential of Normobaric oxygen therapy (NBO) as a strategy that can extend the 3-hour time window for tissue plasminogen activator (tPA), which is the only FDA-approved acute stroke treatment.
-He is involved in several NIH funded studies aimed at developing new CT and MR imaging techniques for ischemic stroke and migraine.
-Additionally he conducts prospective and retrospective analytical studies aimed at understanding stroke mechanisms and correlating stroke neuroimaging with etiology.
+Dr. Singhal has conducted studies in both animals and humans to investigate the potential of Normobaric oxygen therapy (NBO) as an adjunctive therapy for acute ischemic stroke and acute migraine attacks.
+He is deputy PI of the New England Regional Coordinating Center for NIH StrokeNet.
+He is involved in NIH studies aimed at developing new imaging techniques for ischemic stroke, and several trials for stroke prevention.
+Additionally he conducts prospective and retrospective studies aimed at understanding stroke mechanisms and correlating stroke neuroimaging with etiology.
 In addition to his academic responsibilities, he serves as a grant reviewer for the NIH and other scientific organizations and conducts journal manuscript reviews.